streamr-dev/network/packages/client/README.md

 const stream = await streamr.getStream(streamId)
 ```

-The method getOrCreateStream fetches the stream if it exists, and if not, creates it:
+The method getOrCreateStream gets the stream if it exists, and if not, creates it:
 ```js
 // May require MATIC tokens (Polygon blockchain gas token) upon stream creation const stream = await streamr.getOrCreateStream({